Wonderfully remote pub on famously scenic route on west coast; particularly friendly welcome, real ales and good

 Our readers love this inn, and judging by the surprising number of visitors (given its lonely position), so does everyone else.
-It's reached by driving through miles of spectacularly wild, unpopulated scenery and over the famous pass of the cattle (Beallach na Ba) - one of the highest in Britain; the sunsets can be stunning.
-The pub itself is splendidly remote and tables in the nice shoreside garden enjoy magnificent views across to the Cuillin Hills on Skye.
-The no-nonsense, welcoming bar (extremely busy in high season with a good mix of locals and visitors) has a woodburning stove, exposed stone walls and upholstered pine furnishings on the stone floor; An Teallach Beallach na Ba and Isle of Skye Red Cuillin and Skye Light on handpump and over 50 malt whiskies and a good, varied wine list; pool (winter only), TV, and board games; some disabled facilities.
+It's reached by driving through miles of spectacularly wild, unpopulated scenery and over the famous pass of the cattle (Beallach na Ba), you may get a surprise at the number of visitors who beat a path to this remote inn, looking across the water to the Cuillin Hills on Skye.
+The no-nonsense, welcoming bar has a woodburning stove, exposed stone walls and upholstered pine furnishings on the stone floor; An Teallach Beallach na Ba and Isle of Skye Young Pretender on handpump and over 50 malt whiskies and a good, varied wine list; pool (winter only), TV, and board games; some disabled facilities.
 The tables in the shoreside garden enjoy magnificent views.
 If you wish to stay here you must book some months ahead.
 The alternative route here, along the single-track lane winding round the coast from just south of Shieldaig, has equally glorious sea loch and then sea views nearly all the way.

 Good Pub Guide Food